This event is currently being hosted on a separate registration page. Click here to be redirected to the appropriate page.

 Speakers

-Name | Organization | Speaking At |
+| Name | Organization | Speaking At |

 Bethany Manning

-<p>Bethany Manning joined the FDIC in 2001 and serves as an Assistant Regional Director in the Division of Risk Management Supervision (RMS) in the New York Region.
-She has supervisory responsibility for financial institutions in Maine, New Hampshire, northeastern Massachusetts, Puerto Rico, and the U.S. Virgin Islands.
+<p>Bethany has over 25 years of experience at the FDIC.
+As an Assistant Regional Director in the Division of Risk Management Supervision (RMS) in the New York Region she has supervisory responsibility for financial institutions in Maine, New Hampshire, northeastern Massachusetts, Puerto Rico, and the U.S. Virgin Islands.
 Ms. Manning actively participates in regional regulatory matters and oversees the Northeast New England Territory and San Juan Field Office.
-She also leads the New York Region’s Training Committee and serves on the Regional Review Committee.
-Ms. Manning held prior positions as the Boston South Field Supervisor, New York Region’s Regional Administrative Specialist, a Senior Examiner and a Supervisory Examiner in the Boston South Field Office, and an Examiner in the Boston North Field Office.
-She has completed a number of special assignments including Acting Special Assistant to the Division Director, Acting Case Manager, and Chairman of the Boston Chairman’s Diversity Advisory Committee.
-Bethany completed the Association of Certified Anti-Money Laundering Specialists (ACAMS) certification program in 2007, and as an examiner served as a Bank Secrecy Act Subject Matter Expert.
-She is an Executive Sponsor for the Partnership of Women in the Workplace (POWW) East Chapter.
-Ms. Manning graduated from Northeastern University, Boston, MA, with a Bachelor of Science in Business Administration with a Finance and Marketing concentration, and she is a 2008 graduate of Graduate School of Banking at the University of Pennsylvania.</p>
+She leads the New York Region’s Training Committee and serves on the Regional Review Committee.
+Ms. Manning held prior positions as the Boston South Field Supervisor, New York Region’s Regional Administrative Specialist, and Examiner in the Boston South and Boston North offices.
+She has completed several special assignments including Acting Special Assistant to the Division Director.
+Bethany is a Certified Anti-Money Laundering Specialists, and as an examiner served as a Bank Secrecy Act Subject Matter Expert.
+Ms. Manning graduated from Northeastern University, Boston, MA, with a Bachelor of Science in Business Administration with a Finance and Marketing concentration, and Graduate School of Banking at the University of Pennsylvania. </p>

 |